Bring Your Own Device (BYOD)

 It is important to include representatives from all user groups in the process of developing a BYOD policy.
 This means everyone from senior managers to HR and legal to sales.
 Each will have their own unique needs and perspectives.
 Incorporating their points of view into the process will help create a policy that will work well and lead to high adoption rates.

 - Adjust to meet the needs of the organization.

 Follow best practices, but when something is not a fit, adjust it to align with existing workflows.
 This will also facilitate adoption and minimize resistance.

 Create a list of permissible devices.
 Doing so in the early stages of BYOD policy development will help shape rules that fit with what devices are in use.
 However, try to be as inclusive as possible, and be willing to include new technology as it becomes available.

 - Create policies with bi-directional benefits.

-BYOD policies should have benefits for both the organization and employees.
+BYOD policies should have benefits for the organization and its employees.
 Mutual benefit makes it easier to gain employee buy-in.

 - Develop rules and processes to separate personal and business use.

 When developing BYOD policy, put clear rules in place that separate work and personal use.
 Work applications should be used only for work, and personal applications should only be used outside of work.
 This is especially important for email and calendars.